One-dependent colorings of the star graph: -dependent -coloring of

 where $\widehat{\bf x}^1$ is obtained by deleting the ray ${\bf x}_1$ from ${\bf x}$, and the second equality follows by applying the $1$-dependence condition successively at $x_{21}, \ldots, x_{d1}$.

 {\bf Case 3}: $x_0 = 0$ and all the neighbors to $x_0$ are $0$.
 By the $1$-dependence condition at $x_0$ and the result in Case 2, we get the desired result.

-\quad For the converse part, it is easy to check that the collection $(P({\bf x}); \, {\bf x} \in \{0,1\}^{\mathscr{S}^d_{\bf n}}, {\bf n} \in \mathbb{N}^d)$ given by \eqref{Pformula} satisfies the 1-dependence and consistency conditions.
+It is easy to check that the collection $(Q({\bf x}); \, {\bf x} \in \{0,1\}^{\mathscr{S}^d_{\bf n}}, {\bf n} \in \mathbb{N}^d)$ given by \eqref{Pformula} satisfies the 1-dependence and consistency conditions.
 We leave the full detail to readers.
 The non-negativity condition is guaranteed by \eqref{nonnegative}.
 We conclude by applying Kolmogorov's extension theorem. \end{proof}

 \quad As a consequence of Proposition \ref{keylem}, we have

 For ${\bf x} \in \{0\} \times \{0,1\}^n \setminus \{0\}^{n+1}$, let